jaspector

 Portland's permit guide covers residential building, electrical, plumbing, mechanical, zoning, and outside-work permit triggers for one- and two-family homes and larger projects.

-Typical processing time is No single citywide permit timeline is promised on the main guidance pages reviewed..
+Building permit processing times in Portland, OR typically run No single citywide permit timeline is promised on the main guidance pages reviewed..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Portland, OR.
 The following work is generally exempt: Portland's "Do you need a permit?" guidance identifies work types that do and do not require permits; common Oregon residential exemptions for small detached structures, some fences, and limited finish work generally apply.; Even if a building permit is exempt, tree, erosion control, public works, or zoning requirements may still apply..
+When in doubt, confirm with the local building department before starting work.